-The section sets out requirements for CBs certifying that clients conform to the GSTC-Recognized Standard and/or the GSTC Criteria.
-In addition to the GSTC specific requirements for certification of sustainable tourism, this section uses ISO 17065:2012 as a basis with additional or specific the GSTC requirements set out against specific clauses of ISO 17065.
+This section sets out requirements for CBs certifying that clients conform to a GSTC-Recognized Standard and/or GSTC Criteria.
+In addition to GSTC-specific requirements for certification of sustainable tourism, this section uses ISO 17065:2012 as a basis with additional or specific GSTC requirements set out against specific clauses of ISO 17065:2012.